Information Inequalities for Five Random Variables: New Inequalities

-Lemma \ref{lemma:Jalphabeta} remains valid if in the definition of $\J(\alpha,\beta)$ the Ingleton expression $\acbd$ is replaced by $\abcd$.
-Consequently, some, but not all, of the inequalities covered in Theorem \ref{thm:mainI} can be obtained by similar inductive reasoning.
+Lemma \ref{lemma:Jalphabeta} remains valid if, in the definition of $\J(\alpha,\beta)$, the Ingleton expression $\acbd$ is replaced by $\abcd$.
+Consequently, the inequality

+is also in $\mathcal E_n$ for all $k\le n$.
+This inequality is covered by Theorem \ref{thm:mainI} when the downward closed set $s$ consists of the lattice points $(0,i)$ for $0\le i\le k$.

-\section{The minimal set of inequalities}
+\section{The Minimal Set of Inequalities}

 Experimental results reported in Section \ref{sec:compresults} and discussed in Section \ref{sec:ineq} provided the complete list of five-variable non-Shannon entropy inequalities implied by the existence of an $n$-copy for $n\le 9$.
 Two families of non-Shannon inequalities, generalizing the ones found experimentally, were proven, in Theorem \ref{thm:mainI} and Theorem \ref{thm:mainII}, respectively, to hold in every polymatroid with an $n$-copy.
-We \emph{conjecture} that these families actually characterize those $5$-variable polymatroids that have an $n$-copy, so no further non-Shannon inequalities can be discovered by the version of the Maximum Entropy Method utilized in this paper.
+We \emph{conjecture} that these families actually characterize those five-variable polymatroids that have an $n$-copy, so no further non-Shannon inequalities can be discovered by the version of the Maximum Entropy Method utilized in this paper.

-In the $\acbd<0$ case the family of non-Shannon inequalities provided by Theorem \ref{thm:mainII} matches exactly the inequalities obtained experimentally for $n\le 9$.
+In the $\acbd<0$ case, the family of non-Shannon inequalities provided by Theorem \ref{thm:mainII} matches exactly the inequalities obtained experimentally for $n\le 9$.

-In the $\abcd<0$ case the family provided by Theorem \ref{thm:mainI} is parametrized by the downward closed subsets $S$ of the diagonal set $D_n\subset \N\times\N$.
-Not all of the generated inequalities correspond to facets of the cone $\mathcal Q^*_1$.
-While they are valid non-Shannon inequalities, some of them are consequences of others.
-Table \ref{table:subD2} shows the downward closed subsets of $D_3$ as well as the corresponding $\mathbf v_S=\<\alpha_S,\beta_S,\gamma_S\>$ triplets from Definition \ref{def:triplets}.
-Two triplets, marked by $*$, are not in Table \ref{table:sample3}.
-The corresponding inequality
+In the $\abcd<0$ case, the family provided by Theorem \ref{thm:mainI} is parametrized by the downward closed subsets $s$ of the diagonal set $D_n\subset \N\times\N$.
+Unfortunately, not all of the obtained inequalities correspond to facets of the cone $\mathcal Q^*_1$.
+The reason is that, while all of them are valid entropy inequalities, some are consequences of the others.
+Recall that the inequality corresponding to the triplet $\<\alpha,\beta,\gamma\>$ is

+As an example, the triplet $\<5,3,3\>$, obtained from the downward closed subsets numbered $\#7$ and $\#11$ in Table \ref{table:dcsD3}, does not appear in Table \ref{table:sample3}, the list of computational results.
+The corresponding inequality is indeed a consequence of those obtained from the triplets numbered $\#6$, $\#10$, and $\#13$.
+This is so, as $\<5,3,3\>$ is their average:

-with $\alpha=5$ and $\beta=\gamma=3$ is the average of the inequalities obtained from the triplets numbered $6$, $10$ and $13$, thus it is a consequence of them.
-The main goal of this Section is to obtain a description of those downward closed subsets of $D_n$ that generate facets of $\mathcal Q^*_1$, that is, inequalities that are not consequences of the others.
+and the same holds for the corresponding inequalities.
+The main goal of this section is to obtain a description of those downward closed subsets of $D_n$ that generate facets of $\mathcal Q^*_1$, that is, inequalities that are not consequences of the others.